-The default setting of clocktype=1 means that CPLEX will measure time in terms of CPU seconds.
-A setting of 2 means that CPLEX will measure time in terms of elapsed wall-clock seconds.
+The default setting of clocktype=2 means that CPLEX measures time in terms of elapsed wall-clock seconds.
+A setting of 1 means that CPLEX measures time in terms of CPU seconds.

-nodelim=i (default 2.1e9)
+nodelim=i

 The search is terminated after i linear programming subproblems have been solved.
 The default value can vary depending on the hardware.